-Similarly, stories about Black history — stories about Black leaders and innovators and authors and artists — make for rich and profound read alouds throughout the entire year.
+Similarly, Black history children’s books — stories about Black leaders and innovators and authors and artists — make for rich and profound read alouds throughout the entire year.

 Yes — that means January to December!
 The last thing we want is for children to believe these vital American stories do not need to be told and heard during the rest of the year.

-Reading Black History Children’s Books Helps Combat Bias and Harmful Stigma
+Reading Children’s Books About Black History Helps Combat Bias and Harmful Stigma

 As I have said before, contributions by Black men and women have been nothing short of remarkable.
 Their accomplishments — their legacies — are engrained in the very essence of America, shaping our country, our communities, and many of our daily lives.

 The stories on this list are about Black men and women that children need to hear all year round.
 When we show children from the time they are young that Black history is American history — that reading stories about Black men and women who have changed our world for the better is as inspiring as it is important — we not only help bridge perceived divides, but we begin to combat preconceived notions and harmful stereotypes.

 Black history children’s books are about so much more than struggle.